Practical-Theorist/hw2/README.md

 3 | x | a

-Express the results for the relational algebra expressions:
+Write the result table for the relational algebra expressions:

 1. π<sub>A,B</sub>(T1)